|Login Register Site Map||Forgotten Password?|

 For the Port and Carriage of Letters by David Robinson

-British Letter Mail to Overseas Destinations 1840-1875 by Jane and Michael Moubray
+British Letter Mail to Overseas Destinations 1840 to UPU by Jane and Michael Moubray

 The book on this topic, a high class production with extensive rates tables that actually cover the complexities of the rates in this era in the detail necessary to stand a sporting chance of interpreting a cover.
-Unfortunately, this was a limited edition and is now long out-of-print and expensive to buy when available, which is seldom.
-A pity.
+The first edition was long out-of-print and expensive on the second-hand market, but a new edition was published by the RPSL in 2017 - get your copy now while you can!

 London Late Fee and Too Late Mail 1840 to 1930 by John Parmenter